-2397.60: "STA with dot11NonTIMModeActivated equal to false shall wake up early enough to be able to receive the first Beacon frame"
+2397.60: "STA with dot11NonTIMModeActivated equal to false shall transition from doze to awake state early enough to be able to receive the first Beacon frame”

-2398.1: "STA with dot11NonTIMModeActivated equal to true is not required to wake up to receive a Beacon frame and shall transmit…"
+2398.1: “STA with dot11NonTIMModeActivated equal to true is not required to transition from doze to awake state to receive a Beacon frame and shall transmit…"

-2398.26: "When dot11FMSActivated is false and ReceiveDTIMBeacons(#4221) is true, the STA shall wake up early enough to be able to receive either every non-STBC DTIM or every STBC DTIM sent by the AP of the BSS."
+2398.26: "When dot11FMSActivated is false and ReceiveDTIMBeacons(#4221) is true, the STA shall transition from doze to awake state early enough to be able to receive either every non-STBC DTIM or every STBC DTIM sent by the AP of the BSS."

-2398.30: "When dot11FMSActivated is true and ReceiveDTIMBeacons(#4221) is true and the STA has been granted by the AP an alternate delivery interval for a multicast stream, the STA shall wake up before the non-STBC DTIM or STBC DTIM having Current Count of FMS Counter field set to 0 for that particular FMS stream."
+2398.30: "When dot11FMSActivated is true and ReceiveDTIMBeacons(#4221) is true and the STA has been granted by the AP an alternate delivery interval for a multicast stream, the STA shall transition from doze to awake state before the non-STBC DTIM or STBC DTIM having Current Count of FMS Counter field set to 0 for that particular FMS stream."

-2398.64: "If a scheduled SP has been set up, the STA wakes up at its scheduled start time.
+2398.64: "If a scheduled SP has been set up, the STA transition from doze to awake state at its scheduled start time.
 (The STA shall wake up early enough to receive transmissions at the scheduled SP.)"

-2401.49: "i.e., the TDLS peer STA no longer has to wake up during this period) and that a wakeup schedule no longer exists for this link.
+2401.49: "i.e., the TDLS peer STA no longer has to transition from doze to awake state during this period) and that a wakeup schedule no longer exists for this link.
 When traffic..."

-2406.16: "Once synchronized with the FMS Current Count, the non-AP STA need not wake up at every DTIM interval to receive group addressed BUs."
+2406.16: "Once synchronized with the FMS Current Count, the non-AP STA need not transition from doze to awake state at every DTIM interval to receive group addressed BUs."

-2407.9: "Once synchronized with the FMS Current Count, the non-AP STA need not wake up at every DTIM interval to receive group addressed BUs."
+2407.9: "Once synchronized with the FMS Current Count, the non-AP STA need not transition from doze to awake state at every DTIM interval to receive group addressed BUs."

-2410.40: "Once synchronized with the FMS Current Count, the non-AP STA need not wake up at every DTIM interval to receive group addressed BUs."
+2410.40: "Once synchronized with the FMS Current Count, the non-AP STA need not transition from doze to awake state at every DTIM interval to receive group addressed BUs."

-4595.36: "In any of the above actions, if the WUR AP does not have a pending WUR frame intended for WUR non-AP STAs on the WUR primary channel, then the WUR AP shall transmit a WUR frame on the WUR primary channel, which may be any WUR frame that does not cause a WUR non-AP STA to wake up on the primary channel."
+4595.36: "In any of the above actions, if the WUR AP does not have a pending WUR frame intended for WUR non-AP STAs on the WUR primary channel, then the WUR AP shall transmit a WUR frame on the WUR primary channel, which may be any WUR frame that does not cause a WUR non-AP STA to transition from doze to awake state on the primary channel."

-5773.31: "The mesh STA does not need to wake up to receive a beacon from the peer mesh STA to which it is in deep sleep mode."
+5773.31: "The mesh STA does not need to transition from doze to awake state to receive a beacon from the peer mesh STA to which it is in deep sleep mode."

 Use of “sleep”